SwaranjaliJ123/Voice-Controlled-ChatBot-Terminal/README.md

 The Voice-Controlled ChatBot Terminal was developed using Python and ESP32.
 The system accepts voice commands, processes them, and display the response on an LCD screen.

 Objective:
 The primary goal was to provide quick, voice-based answers to queries.
-The solution enablesnussers to interact with the chatbot through speech,enhancing accessibility and user experience.
+The solution enables users to interact with the chatbot through speech,enhancing accessibility and user experience.

 Technical Implementation:
 Speech Recognition: User voice input is converted into text using speech-recognition libraries.